iCarly's Jennette McCurdy Spills Details of "Hellish" Acting Career and Battles With Her Own Team - E! Online

 "I was a famous 19-year-old and making a bunch of money, and I felt like I had everything at my fingertips," Jennette said in the latest episode.
 "But I was deeply unhappy, and I actually really resented my life because I didn't like the projects that I was a part of."

-She explained that even though she realized her shows were an important part of many people's childhoods, this didn't make the process more enjoyable for her.
+She explained that even though she realized her shows were an important part of many people's childhoods, this didn't make the process more enjoyable.

 "It's a difficult thing to say because the shows that I was on were so loved by so many people and so many kids, and I hear constantly, 'You made my childhood,'" she said.
 "And I think that's great that they had that experience.
 But that just was not my experience, and I felt a lot of shame—that I wasn't able to identify at the time—because I didn't like waltzing onto an over-lit, cheesy set and shouting a line.
-It felt so pointless and shallow.
-It just filled me with a lot of shame."
+It felt so pointless and shallow."

-Jennette was best known for her role as Sam Puckett on iCarly, which she later reprised on Sam & Cat opposite Ariana Grande.
-But she said that she was "very different from the character that I was playing," which caused her to be unsure of her own identity.
+Jennette was best known for as Sam Puckett on iCarly, which signed off in 2012 after six seasons, and she later reprised the role on Sam & Cat opposite Ariana Grande.
+But Jennette said she felt "very different from the character that I was playing," causing her to be unsure of her own identity.

-"So, to be known globally for this thing that's not really me, it was just like, What the f--k am I doing?"
-Jennette continued.
+"To be known globally for this thing that's not really me, it was just like, What the f--k am I doing?" she continued.
 "How do I even find myself when I'm 19, and I've been famous for all the years that I would normally be stumbling through finding myself, yet I'm known as a thing that I'm not.
 It just was—'hellish,' I think, is not too intense of a word."

-The former star of Netflix's Beyond went on to share that her representation, including agents and managers, tried to talk her out of saying goodbye to acting.
+The former star of Netflix's Beyond said her mom was the person who wanted her to become an actress.
+When her mom died in 2013 after battling cancer, Jennette, then 21, decided it was time to walk away, but her representation team was not onboard.

-"Everybody around me was advising me not to do, and telling me that I shouldn't throw this away and that I'm insane for wanting to, so that was its own rebirth," Jennette added. "'How can you walk away from this?
+She said she made up her mind to "leave this career that my agents and my managers and everybody I know is telling me I'd be crazy to leave.
+'How can you walk away from this?
 Are you kidding, do you have any idea how many people want you have?'
-But it didn't matter.
-I didn't want it—it wasn't true to me.
-And walking away was really difficult, but it was something that I needed to do for my mental health and for my overall peace, and it was difficult.
+But it didn't matter because I didn't want it—it just wasn't true to me.
+And walking away was really difficult, but it was something that I needed to do for my mental health and for my overall peace.
+And it was difficult.
 I didn't know what to do with myself when I didn't have things that always dictated my identity around anymore."

-Ultimately, she found that once she stopped "living this lie," she felt "a million times better."
+Ultimately, she found that once she started pursuing other career avenues, including writing, directing and podcasting, she was no longer "living this lie."
+Jennette added, "I'm living a life that's in accordance with who I am, and that feels a million times better."